AscendLab

 Frequently asked questions

-Does this identify every browser perfectly?
+Does this identify every browser reliably?

 No. It is a lightweight parser for QA notes, not a full user-agent database.